DanTheServerMan/ccie-dc-lab/README.md

 - Intended to use Eth1/3-4 between leaf-1 and leaf-2 as a vPC peer-link
 - OSPF is intended to be the underlay protocol for the spine/leaf
 - IP addressing is intended to be OSPF point-to-point links as a /30

+*Use Case/Actions*
+- Configure vPC between leaf-1 and leaf-2
+- Setup OSPF between all leaf/spines
+- Configure a FHRP on leaf-1 and leaf-2